-There will be changes during the semester, but an initial draft of the Laboratory Manual is available in pdf format on the course Collab site and on the in-lab computers.
+The Laboratory Manual is available in pdf format on the course Collab site and on the inlab computers.
 It is available as individual "elements" as well as a single (large) pdf.
 The single pdf is useful if you want a "hard copy".
-[The Chemistry Copy Center has it on file.
-I recommend that you get printed spiral bound and duplexed.]
+[I recommend that you get printed spiral bound and duplexed.]
 You will also find your lecture texts invaluable.
 Highly recommended references are Introduction to Modern Electronics by J. C. Sprott and Practical Physics by G. L. Squires.
 These and other possibly helpful books are on the Reserve Shelf in the Physics Library.